 In this section, we describe the application of SPADA to two distinct real-world problems, namely mining document images and mining geo-referenced census data.
-In the former problem, spatial objects are layout components extracted by means of a sophisticated document image segmentation algorithm.
+In the former problem, spatial objects are layout components extracted by means of WISDOM++.
 Layout components are in the same page of a document and have a common geometrical representation: they are all rectangles with edges parallel to the axes associated to the left and top border of a page.
 As result of the document understanding process, layout components may be associated with some components of the document logical structure, whose hierarchical organization defines the hierarchy of task-relevant objects.
 Discovered spatial association rules can be used in a generative way.
-For instance, if a part of the document is hidden or missing, strong spatial association rules can be used to predict the location of missing layout/logical components [7].
-This problem is also related to document reformatting [6].
+For instance, if a part of the document is hidden or missing, strong spatial association rules can be used to predict the location of missing layout/logical components [9].
+This problem is also related to document reformatting [8].